SALTLending/dash-masternodes/ProUpRegTx.md

 # Provider Update Registrar Transaction

 A Provider Update Registrar Transaction (ProUpRegTx) is used to update information relating to the owner.
 An owner can update the operator's BLS public key (e.g. to nominate a new operator), the voting address and their own payout address.
-Dash Core allows us to run the following command if we ant to update this information:
+Dash Core allows us to run the following command if we want to update this information:

 ```
 protx update_registrar <proTxHash> <operatorKeyAddr> <votingKeyAddr> <payoutAddress> <feeSourceAddress>